Court Applies FTC Green Guides in Igloo Marketing Lawsuit

 Legal Framework and Risk

 Under the FTC’s 2021 Made in USA Labeling Rule, marketers must ensure that any unqualified “Made in USA” claim is backed by evidence showing that the product is “all or virtually all” made in the United States.
 That requirement extends beyond final assembly—virtually all components must be US-sourced, and all significant processing must occur domestically.
-FTC can seek civil penalties in exceeding $50,000 per violation.
+FTC can seek civil penalties exceeding $50,000 per violation.

 What Businesses Should Do Now